TheSenseAI/SenseAI/README.md

 ## 📚 Detailed Documentation

 Need to navigate the intricate functionalities of SenseAI?
-Our https://thesenseai.fun/api.html has everything you need:
+Our [comprehensive documentation](https://thesenseai.fun/api.html) has everything you need:

 - **Getting Started Guides**
 - **API References**